querystream/querystream/README.md

 ## References

-[Ref](http://querystream.github.io/querystream/site/apidocs/index.html?org/dellroad/querystream/jpa/Ref) objects give you a way to refer to items in the stream pipeline at a later step, by `bind()`ing the reference at an earlier step.
+[Ref](http://querystream.github.io/querystream/site/apidocs/index.html?org/dellroad/querystream/jpa/Ref) objects give you a way to refer to items in the stream pipeline at a later step, by `bind()`'ing the reference at an earlier step.

 References also help code clarity, because they provide a way to give meaningful names to important expressions.

 See the `getHighPayrollManagers()` example above for how it works.
+The main thing to remember is that the `bind()` must occur prior to the use of the reference in the pipeline.

 ## Subqueries

 Any stream can be converted into a subquery using `asSubquery()` or `exists()`.

-To find all managers who have a direct report making over $100,000:
+To find all managers for whom there exists a direct report making over $100,000:

 ```java
     public List<Employee> findManagersWithSixFigureDirectReport() {